R32fanboy/Telegram-Bot/README.md

 # Telegram-Bot
 A bot written in BASH for telegram logging/admin duties.

+Resources required: A physical or virtual instance of some sort of linux server.
+Runs perfectly fine in a Digital Ocean droplet with a single vCPU and 1gb of ram, could be made to use less if containerized.

 Installer assumes you're running on an Ubuntu/Debian server with sudo and snap installed, and that you already have a telegram account set up to use it from.

 how to install: